eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/d-embedded-disclosure-policies.md

 policy using a list of root or intermediate certificates

 #### REQUIREMENT 3
-An Attestation Provider SHALL integrate embedded disclosure policies in attestation metadata in a way that is compatible with the issuance protocol considered by the ARF.
+A PID or Attestation Provider SHALL integrate embedded disclosure policies in attestation metadata in a way that is compatible with the issuance protocol considered by the ARF.
+A Wallet Unit SHALL retrieve and store locally the corresponding policies during PID or Attestation issuance.

 #### REQUIREMENT 4
-When the presentation of an attestation is denied by the User, the Wallet Unit SHALL behave towards the Relying Party as it would if the attestation did not exist.
+When the presentation of an attestation is denied by the User, the Wallet Unit SHALL behave towards the Relying Party as if the attestation did not exist.

 ### 4.2 High-Level Requirements to be changed
 **[ARB\_22]**